SebastianPozoga/OSFile/README.md

 OSFile (EN)
 ======
 Easy, smart and quick to use library.
-Make possible create virtual file system.
+Make possible to create a virtual file system.
 Can be extendend to create tree hierarchical databases, memory cache system etc
 You can use it for your embedded system.
 Overwrite OSF_VHDD class and enjoy your own file system in the microcontroller.